icopy-site/awesome/docs/awesome/awesome-circuitpython.md

 > A curated list of awesome CircuitPython guides, videos, libraries, frameworks, software and resources.

 [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython) is Adafruit's branch of MicroPython designed to simplify experimentation and education on low-cost microcontrollers.
 It makes it easier than ever to start prototyping by requiring no upfront desktop software downloads.
-With CircuitPython you can write clean and simple Python code to control hardware instead of having to use complex low-level languages like C or C++ (https://github.com/adafruit/awesome-circuitpython/blob/master/what Arduino uses for programming).
+With CircuitPython you can write clean and simple Python code to control hardware instead of having to use complex low-level languages like C or C++ (what Arduino uses for programming).
 It's great for beginners!

 ## Contents